-- Your curriculum tracker

-- Your transcript

-- The Thesis/Dissertation Handbook

-- The Graduate Catalog
+- The Thesis/Dissertation Handbook - The Graduate Catalog

 You can find both the Thesis/Dissertation Handbook and the Graduate Catalog on the School of Graduate Studies website.
 Your curriculum tracker is sent to you from the ALS office each year in August.
 It is your responsibility to review the tracker once you receive it, ensure it matches your official transcript annually, and address any discrepancies you may find.